 You can also earn a gold chocobo by defeating Ruby Weapon, which earns you the Desert Rose item.
 If you give the Desert Rose to a man upstairs in one of the houses in Kalm, he will give you a gold chocobo in exchange.
 This gold chocobo is quite slow for chocobo racing; none the less, you can obtain the Knights of the Round materia (as well as any of the other rare materia in caves mentioned above) with this gold chocobo.
 But, in the original PS1 version of the game, it is very difficult to defeat Ruby Weapon without first having bred a gold chocobo and obtained the Knights of the Round materia.

 In the more recent PS4 download, by enabling "God" mode you can defeat Ruby Weapon and obtain the Desert Rose much more easily than in earlier versions of the game which don't have a God mode; in these more recent versions of the game, this can be a simpler way of obtaining a gold chocobo than through chocobo breeding.
-However, as mentioned above, this gold chocobo isn't great for chocobo racing; as chocobo racing can allow you to earn some great prizes, it is still advisable to use chocobo breeding to obtain a super-fast gold chocobo...
+However, as mentioned above, this gold chocobo isn't great for chocobo racing; and given that chocobo racing can allow you to earn some great prizes, it is still advisable to use chocobo breeding to obtain a super-fast gold chocobo...

 To fight Ruby Weapon, you must be either close to the end of Disc 2 or on Disc 3; Ruby Weapon appears in the desert near the Gold Saucer after you have fully defeated Ultimate Weapon.